Last updated August 2018

-Fortunately, there are many local- and organic-focused markets and suppliers now operating in the area.
-Unfortunately, their sheer number and the fact that their offerings change so quickly make it difficult to make meaningful price and quality comparisons.
+There are many local- and organic-focused markets and suppliers in the area.
+Their sheer number—and the fact that what’s in season or in stock constantly changes—make it impossible for us to make meaningful comparisons of their prices and quality.

-LocalHarvest.org doesn’t check the bona fides of listed suppliers, and since our experience indicates that some businesses make dubious claims, we recommend doing a bit of homework before buying.
-But the website does offer excellent advice on how to choose providers of locally grown and organic food, along with questions you should ask.
-To get our take on why you might—or might not—want to pay extra for organic food, along with price comparisons of organic offerings in local supermarkets, see our article on buying organic food.
+LocalHarvest.org doesn’t check the bona fides of listed suppliers, and since some businesses make dubious claims, we recommend doing a bit of homework before buying.
+But the website does offer excellent advice on how to choose providers of locally grown and organic food, along with questions to ask suppliers.